sds/haml-lint/lib/haml_lint/linter/README.md

 ```

 While writing code this way may sometimes work, it is actually a result of a
-quirk in how HAML generates code from a template.
+quirk in how Haml generates code from a template.
 While the following code
 will compile and run:

 ```haml